BobRossMug/The-Dial-in-Project/README.md

+Disclaimer : Project is NOT ready for grading

 Everything else about the proeject is in the Wiki!

-Disclaimer : Project is ready for grading, below are links to the wiki, where all is explained :

 https://github.com/BobRossMug/The-Dial-in-Project/wiki